Mate Sound the Pump...

 Back to top

-The first two plaques are transfer 14, though without the maker's inscription 'DIXON & Co Sunderland 1813' at the base of the transfer.
-The first plaque has the Dixon, Phillips & Co anchor mark.
+The above plaques have a variation of transfer 14, though without the maker's printed inscription 'DIXON & Co Sunderland 1813' at the base of the transfer.
+The first has the Dixon, Phillips & Co anchor mark.
 Baker writes 'Frequently marked "Dixon & Co., Sunderland, 1813" or "Phillips & Co., Sunderland".'
 The title reads: 'A West VIEW of the IRON BRIDGE over the WEAR under the Patronage of R.BURDON Esq.
 M P'.
-The next two plaques are transfer 15.
-These plaques are both from the Garrison (Dixon) pottery, but Baker says the transfer, 'circa 1859–70', was used at 'Scott's Southwick Pottery, Moore's Wear Pottery and probably Ball's Deptford Pottery'.
-The title reads: 'NEW BRIDGE OVER THE WEAR AT SUNDERLAND'.
-The two orange plaques are transfer 17, 'Circa 1870.
-Their title is: 'SUNDERLAND BRIDGE.'.
+The other plaques are attributed to John Carr's Low Lights Pottery, North Shields.
+The Dixon copper transfer plate appears to have been acquired by Carr c1865 when the Garrison Pottery closed.

 Back to top

-The first three plaques are transfer 18, Circa 1859–70 (N.B. the New Bridge was completed in 1859).
-The first two are attributed to Scott's Soutwick Pottery, and the third to Moore's Wear Pottery.
-Baker says the transfer was probably used by Ball's Deptford Pottery too.
-The title is: 'AN EAST VIEW of the NEW BRIDGE SUNDERLAND.'.
-The other plaques are transfer 29, 'Circa 1850.'
+The above plaques are transfer 29, 'Circa 1850.'
 Baker writes 'Probably Sunderland ('Garrison') Pottery.'
-However, the last four shown here, though unmarked, are attributed to Scott.
+However, although unmarked, the first four are attributed to Newbottle High Pottery, and the rest to Moore's Wear Pottery.
 The title reads: 'WEST VIEW of the CAST IRON BRIDGE at Sunderland Built by R BURDON Esq Span 236 feet Height 100 feet Begun 24 Sep 1793 opend 9 Aug 1796'.
 The last plaque has a personal inscription to 'Ann S Mc Gragh Born 2 Nov 1826'.
-However, the plaque was likely made c1850–60s.
+However, the plaque was likely made c1850s-60s.
 Perhaps it was commissioned as a 30th or 40th birthday present.
-The final two prints show similar views of the bridge with a broken wall on the right in the foreground.
-Click on the links below for the sources.
+The two prints below show similar views of the bridge with a broken wall on the right in the foreground.
+Click on the links for the sources.

 http://www.wearsideonline.com/sunderland_wearmouth_bridge.html